 Finding companies with great leaders is one way that might lead you to winning stocks.
 Identifying great leaders though, can be a subjective exercise.
-Luckily, we can get some hints from Thornton O?Glove, author of the 1987 investment book Quality of Earnings.
-With his years of experience as a securities analyst, O?Glove had a couple of tricks up his sleeve to share.
+Luckily, we can get some hints from Thornton O’Glove, author of the 1987 investment book Quality of Earnings.
+With his years of experience as a securities analyst, O’Glove had a couple of tricks up his sleeve to share.
+The curious incident In his book, O’Glove encouraged investors to take a sceptical view of companies.
+He contended that the individual investor could do simple common sense checks to figure out if there were any possible problems in…

 Finding companies with great leaders is one way that might lead you to winning stocks.
 Identifying great leaders though, can be a subjective exercise.
 Luckily, we can get some hints from Thornton O’Glove, author of the 1987 investment book Quality of Earnings.
 With his years of experience as a securities analyst, O’Glove had a couple of tricks up his sleeve to share.